slint-ui/slint/docs/langref/src/file_format.md

 # `.slint` Files

-`.slint` files define one or several components.
+Each `.slint` file defines one or several components.
 These components contain a tree of elements.
 Each declared component may be named and re-used under that name as an element later.

+Components form the basis of composition in Slint.
+They let you build your own re-usable set of UI elements -- and are what drives the built-in elements that come with Slint.

 Below is an example of components and elements: